 - NZD 100 for pets weighing 57.2lb/26kg and above.

 - Each checked pet (incl. carrier) counts as 1 piece of baggage.
-If the weight of your pet plus carrier exceeds your baggage allowance, you can pre-pay online/by phone (Extra Bags) before reaching the airport and save money.
+If the weight of your pet plus carrier exceeds your baggage allowance of Air New Zealand, you can pre-pay online/by phone (Extra Bags) before reaching the airport and save money.